aws-samples/shopfloor-connectivity/docs/targets/aws-sns.md

 [SFC Configuration](../core/sfc-configuration.md) > [Targets](../core/sfc-configuration.md#targets) >  [Target](../core/target-configuration.md)

+The SFC target adapter for [Amazon Simple Notification Service](https://aws.amazon.com/sns/) (SNS) enables publishing collected data as messages to SNS topics.

 ## AwsSnsTargetConfiguration

+A configuration class that defines how industrial data should be published to Amazon SNS topics.
+It specifies the target SNS topic ARN, message format, and data transformation settings.

 AwsSnsTargetConfiguration extends the type  [TargetConfiguration](../core/target-configuration.md) with specific configuration data for sending data to an SNS topic queue.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to **"AWS-SNS"**